StevenClontz/prof.clontz.org/classes/2018/08/ma434/index.md

 and won't be offered since that credit may be made up on future quizzes.
 However, additional time may be given on the Final Exam by request to students who have one or more excusable absences.
-Also, in exceptional cases the requirements to meet the Presentations Specification will be lowered due to multiple excusable absences.
+Also, in exceptional cases the requirements to meet other specifications may be lowered due to multiple excusable absences.

 ## Academic Honesty